uaf/uaf/README.md

  - The UAF is based on the commercial C++ OPC UA Software Developers Kit from Unified Automation.
-A demo version of this SDK can be downloaded from their website for free: http://www.unified-automation.com
+A demo version of this SDK can be downloaded from their website for free: http://www.unified-automation.com For the client-side of the UAF (the only side currently implemented), only the Unified Automation Client SDK is needed.
+The same will apply for the server-side of the UAF, once it is implemented.

  - More info about the dependencies: see [dependencies.rst.txt](http://github.com/uaf/uaf/blob/master/dependencies.rst.txt)